 Today, we are going to discuss one of the Anypoint Connectors, Apache Kafka which enables you to interact with the Apache Kafka messaging system and provides seamless integration between your Mule applications and an Apache Kafka cluster, using Mule runtime engine (Mule).
-This document assumes you are familiar with Mulesoft (Mule), Anypoint Connectors, and Anypoint Studio Essentials.
+This tutorial assumes you are familiar with Mulesoft (Mule), Anypoint Connectors, and Anypoint Studio Essentials.

 For this purpose, the below index shall be followed: